Shagital/adonisjs-logger-slack/README.md

 ## Usage
 ## Installation
-You can install the package via NPM:
+- You can install the package via NPM:
 `npm install @shagital/adonisjs-logger-slack`
-Or with yarn
+- Or with yarn:
 `yarn add @shagital/adonisjs-logger-slack`
-Or with adonis
+- Or with adonis:
 `adonis install @shagital/adonisjs-logger-slack`

 ### Registering provider